So, is Google project management software a real thing?

 Let us explain:

-Google doesn’t have a full-fledged software dedicated to project management.
+Google doesn’t have full-fledged software dedicated to project management.
 But it does offer certain apps that cater to specific project management needs to some extent.

 These Google project management tools are widely used by organizations for team collaboration, document management, and more.